-- 4.5 Details of the forecast capital outturn for 2021/22 were reported to the Executive Board on 10th February 2022 and Finance Council in February 2022.
+- 4.5 Details of the capital outturn for 2022/23 were reported to the Executive Board on 6th July 2023.
 The report highlighted significant slippage of expenditure on the approved Capital Programme for the year albeit that this was matched by slippage on Capital Resources.
-Of the resources carried forward, c £7m reflects a borrowing requirement, the impact of which has been factored in to the Council's MTFP. - 4.6 The Council has a well-established process for the development and delivery of the Capital Strategy (the latest version of which was approved by Finance Council at its meeting on 28th February).
-This approach ensures that the Council maintains a Capital Programme which is prudent, sustainable and affordable whilst acknowledging that the underlying need for capital spending continues to exceed the level of Capital Resources available. - 4.7 In this respect, over the life of the Medium Term Capital Programme to 2024/25, 'new' borrowing is limited to an amount equivalent to the in-year Minimum Revenue Provision so that the Council's Capital Financing Requirement (which represents the underlying need to borrow for capital investment) does not increase.
+Of the resources carried forward, c £12m reflects a borrowing requirement, the impact of which has been factored into the Council's MTFP. - 4.6 The Council has a well-established process for the development and delivery of the Capital Strategy (the latest version of which was approved by Finance Council at its meeting on 28th February).
+This approach ensures that the Council maintains a Capital Programme which is

+- prudent and sustainable whilst acknowledging that the underlying need for capital spending continues to exceed the level of Capital Resources available. - 4.7 In this respect, whilst the Council's Capital Financing Requirement (which represents the underlying need to borrow for capital investment) does increase over the life of the Medium Term Capital Programme to 2025/26, 'new' borrowing is limited to an amount that maintains the in-year Minimum Revenue Provision at an affordable level.

-The Council's Balance Sheet as at 31st March 2022
+The Council's Balance Sheet as at 31st March 2023

-- 4.8 A financial overview will form part of the Narrative Report to be included within the draft Statement of Accounts for 2021/22.
-This will include reference to the Council's balance sheet as at 31st March 2022. - 4.9 In finalising the Council's balance sheet, detailed consideration will be given to a wide range of matters to ensure it is robust and soundly based including the following:- - an assessment of asset valuations based on the latest information; - review of debts owed to the Council; - the adequacy of risk-assessed provisions for doubtful debts and, in relation to business rates, of provisions for appeals; - the range of reserves set aside to help manage expenditure; - An adequate risk-assessed working balance to meet unforeseen expenditure.
+- 4.8 A financial overview will form part of the Narrative Report to be included within the draft Statement of Accounts for 2022/23.
+This will include reference to the Council's balance sheet as at 31st March 2023. - 4.9 In finalising the Council's balance sheet, detailed consideration will be given to a wide range of matters to ensure it is robust and soundly based including the following:- - an assessment of asset valuations based on the latest information; - review of debts owed to the Council; - the adequacy of risk-assessed provisions for doubtful debts and, in relation to business rates, of provisions for appeals; - the range of reserves set aside to help manage expenditure; - An adequate risk-assessed working balance to meet unforeseen expenditure.